Daniel Ritzenthaler

 Which archetype or character best suits your product?
 Why?

-Finding an archetype isn’t really the point, it’s just a tool to help you find an interesting place to start.
-The real goal is to eventually document all the things that makes you, you.
+Finding an archetype isn’t the point, it’s a tool to help you find an interesting place to start.
+The goal is to eventually document all the things that makes you, you.
 Then you can have a discussion about the personality of your product armed with unbiased, goal-oriented reasons.

 Interface design, interaction design, and experience design bring a hot mess of jargon to designing products.
 Before attempting to explain the differences between these types of design, here’s a dysfunctional story that tends to play out in product teams.

 As a team, we mistakenly assume that everyone understands what’s going on.
 It feels good to talk about interface, interaction, and experience design as related, but different skills.
 Although we never explicitly say what the differences are.
-Maybe we’re scared of offending each other by asking to define something as seemingly basic as interface design.
+We’re scared of offending each other by asking to define something as basic as interface design.

-Although, when it’s time to get to work, they often blend into each other so much it’s hard to tell where one ends and another begins.
+Although, when it’s time to get to work, they blend into each other enough that it’s hard to tell where one ends and another begins.

 Wait...
 What?